Tony Millionaire: Career

 After high school, Millionaire attended the Massachusetts College of Art, where he majored in painting.
 While in college, he began drawing houses for money; this, along with occasional illustration jobs, would be his primary source of income for the next 20 years.
 After graduating from college, he moved from place to place, living in Boston; Florida; California; and Italy; before settling in Berlin for five years during the 1980s.
-Returning to the U.S. in the early '90s, he moved to Brooklyn, where he began drawing a regular comic strip, Medea's Weekend, for the Williamsburg newsweekly Waterfront Week.
+Returning to the U.S. in the early '90s, he moved to Brooklyn, where he drew a regular comic strip, Medea's Weekend, for the Williamsburg newsweekly Waterfront Week for about a year.

 One night at a local bar, the Six Twelve, Millionaire drew "a cartoon about a little bird who drank booze and blew his brains out" on a napkin – the origin of his best-known character, Drinky Crow.
 The bartender encouraged him to draw more cartoons, offering him a free beer for each one he completed.
 After doing many of these cocktail napkin drawings, Millionaire began drawing more polished versions of his cartoons for publication in various zines, including Spike Vrusho's Murtaugh and Selwyn Harris's HappyLand.
 He also did drawings for several trade journals and Al Goldstein's notorious tabloid Screw.

-Eventually the alternative newsweekly New York Press asked him to draw a weekly strip, and in 1994, Maakies debuted in its pages.
+Following his work for Waterfront Week, Millionaire began drawing the strip "Maakies" for the alternative newsweekly New York Press, which asked him to draw a weekly strip in 1994.
 It soon spread to other papers across the country.
 During the mid-2000s, Millionaire transferred Maakies to The Village Voice as its NYC venue, but returned it to the New York Press in February 2007.

 Besides Maakies, Millionaire produced a series of comics and picture books, collectively titled Sock Monkey.
 He formerly contributed to comics anthologies including Legal Action Comics, Star Wars Tales, Marvel's Strange Tales, Dirty Stories, and DC's Bizarro Comics.
 His illustrations were published in publications including The New York Times, The New Yorker and The Wall Street Journal.
 For a time he contributed art to Dave Eggers' magazine The Believer.
 Animated versions of his work were featured on Saturday Night Live, in the They Might Be Giants documentary Gigantic, and on Adult Swim.
 In 2006, Fantagraphics Books published his graphic novel Billy Hazelnuts.
 He did the cover art for Elvis Costello's 2009 album Secret, Profane & Sugarcane.
 Starting February 10, 2010, Millionaire's comic Maakies was published weekly in Nib-Lit for a period of time.
 Nib-Lit went offline by 2020 leaving Millionaire without an outlet for his work.

+He won the Eisner Award for Talent Deserving of Wider Recognition in 2000 and the Eisner Award for Best Writer/Artist—Humor in 2001, 2003, and 2007.